Waisale Serevi: International

 In 1987 Serevi was selected for the Fiji B team, and the following year he was selected for Fiji, playing against Wellington in New Zealand.
 The Wellington game was his first in front of a large crowd, and he had mixed feelings about making his debut in front of a huge crowd.
 The next year he made his Test debut against Belgium in Liege.

 After being a regular selection for Fiji in 1989, and playing three games in 1990, Serevi was selected in the 1991 Rugby World Cup squad.
 He played against France and Canada, losing both games.
 He only played four fifteen-aside games for Fiji in 1992 and 1993 – with Fiji losing all four.
 These results led to Fiji failing to qualify for the 1995 Rugby World Cup in South Africa.
 In 1996 Serevi was selected for his first Fiji game since 1993.
-The match was against Northland in Whangarei, and resulted in a 49–18 win; Serevi's first win with the national team since 1991.
+The match was against Northland in Whangārei, and resulted in a 49–18 win; Serevi's first win with the national team since 1991.
 He was selected for seven games in 1996, including matches against South Africa and the New Zealand Māori.

 Serevi did not play for Fiji in the 1997 season, but did come on against Scotland in Fiji's 51–26 win at Suva in 1998.
 He was continually selected throughout 1998, and played Tests against France, US, Australia, Tonga and Samoa.
 The following year he again played for Fiji; including consecutive wins over Spain, Uruguay, and Italy.
 Fiji qualified for the 1999 Rugby World Cup in France, with Serevi playing in three of Fiji's matches – including wins over Namibia and Canada.

 Following the 1999 Rugby World Cup, Serevi did not play for Fiji again until 2001.
 In that year he came on against an Italian regional XV after 57 minutes and scored two tries, two conversions and two penalties to help his team to a 33–23 victory.
 This was followed by a match against Italy where he scored all of Fiji's points (Fiji lost 10–66).
 He played two more matches for Fiji that season, including a win over the French Barbarians, in which Serevi was captain.

 In 2002 Serevi played four matches for Fiji – all were losses; first against Wales, then Ireland, Scotland A, and Scotland.
 Serevi's last season for Fiji was in 2003, where he played several matches in build-up to the Rugby World Cup in Australia.
 These matches included wins over the Queensland Reds, Marlborough, and Chile.
 His last match for Fiji was a 41–13 win over Japan in the 2003 Rugby World Cup; his third Rugby World Cup tournament.